alanwjunior/Alpha-Utils/README.md

 # Alpha Utils
-Interface to run some scripts that alter chatbot's flow builded on BLiP platform.
+Web Interface used to run some scripts that allows updating chatbot's flow builded on BLiP platform.

 ## Project setup
 ```